yuvraaj2002/AI-Notes/Data Processing/Feature Selection.md

     1. Correlation measures the linear relationship between two variables.
 It does not capture non-linear relationships well.
     2. Correlation only measures the relationship between two variables at a time.
 It may not capture complex relationships involving more than two variables.
     3. Sensitive to outliers and threshold value

-The rest 2 methods are basically the hypothesis tests so we need to be aware about how does Chi square and ANOVA works to actually get better understanding of this techniques.

 - Explain ANOVA test for feature selection ?

     - Mention how 1 Way ANOVA test is used in the context of machine learning